ReactiveX/RxJava/docs/Combining-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/merge.html](http://reactivex.io/documentation/operators/merge.html)

 Combines multiple Observables into one.
-Any `onError` notifications passed from any of the source observables will immediately be passed through to through to the observers and will terminate the merged `Observable`.
+Any `onError` notifications passed from any of the source observables will immediately be passed through to the observers and will terminate the merged `Observable`.

 #### merge Example